 Thank you for your participation in U.S. Ski & Snowboard programs.
-These programs provide opportunities for athletes to develop skiing or snowboarding skills in a competitive and educational environment, from grassroots club programs up through national teams and the Olympics.
+These athletic programs in alpine, cross country, freestyle, ski jumping, nordic combined, snowboarding, and freeskiing provide opportunities for athletes to develop skiing or snowboarding skills in a competitive and educational environment, from grassroots club programs up through national teams and the Olympics.
 This competition guide is a roadmap for various programs, rules and rankings.

-U.S. Ski & Snowboard supports athletic programs in skiing, snowboarding, cross country, ski jumping, nordic combined, freestyle and freeskiing.
 U.S. Ski & Snowboard clubs include approximately 370 professional coaching outlets for athletes and logistical support for competitions.
-These clubs, with both professional staff and volunteers and comprised of nearly 36,000 U.S. Ski & Snowboard members, are the foundation of the U.S. Ski & Snowboard, supporting individual athletes and managing most of the organization's domestic competitions.
-During the 2019-20 season, our resort partners, clubs, officials and volunteers hosted more than 2,650 domestic competitions with more than 147,000 athlete starts being recorded until the competition season ended abruptly due to the COVID-19 pandemic.
+These clubs, with both professional staff and volunteers, comprised of nearly 36,000 U.S. Ski & Snowboard members, are the foundation of U.S. Ski & Snowboard, supporting individual athletes and managing most of the organization's domestic competitions.

+The 2021-22 season saw more than 3,100 domestic competitions with more than 171,000 athlete starts across the U.S. thanks to the incredible efforts of our resort partners, clubs, officials and volunteers.

-Services provided by U.S. Ski & Snowboard are based around the three "R's": rules, races and rankings.
+Services provided by U.S. Ski & Snowboard are based around the three "R's": rules, races, and rankings.
 Rules are established to ensure a consistent and fair playing field for all athletes.
-Races, or competitions, are the backbone of the U.S. Ski & Snowboard's programs, providing competitive opportunities for athletes.
+Races, or competitions, are the backbone of U.S. Ski & Snowboard's programs, providing competitive opportunities for athletes.
 Rankings are a means of evaluating performance in competitions to determine advancement along the athlete development pipeline, or to assist in determining start positions in specific competitions.

-U.S. Ski & Snowboard provides educational resources to key constituent groups through the Center of Excellence, the organization's national training and education facility.
-Education is provided to athletes, parents, officials, coaches and clubs in areas such as sport technique, fitness and exercise, sport science and sports medicine.
-U.S. Ski & Snowboard also partners with both the USOPC and U.S. Center for SafeSport on education related to athlete safety.
+U.S. Ski & Snowboard provides educational resources to key constituent groups through the USANA Center of Excellence, the organization's national training and education facility.
+Education is provided to athletes, parents, officials, coaches, and clubs in areas such as sport technique, fitness and exercise, sport science, and sports medicine.
+U.S. Ski & Snowboard also partners with both the U.S. Olympic & Paralympic Committee and U.S. Center for SafeSport on education related to athlete safety.